jshumway/hero/README.md

 Instructions:

-*  Download and install Love 2D, the Lua game engine
+*  Download and install Love 2D 0.10.0 (Super Toast)
 *  Run `/path/to/love .` in the game's root directory